rufilboss/microservicesecommerce/README.md

 * (for both linux and windows)

-2)Move into the frontend folder through terminal and run follwing commands
+2) Move into the frontend folder through terminal and run follwing commands

 `npm i`